Skip to main content

 • iTerm2: I’ve tried other terminals, but none seem to run as well, and with the recent update, arguably, none look better, either.

-• Netlify: I’m also a fan of Vercel but Netlify has taken over my Jamstack hosting #1 spot.
+• Netlify: I once used Vercel, but never again.
+Netlify has taken over my Jamstack hosting #1 spot.
 It’s free to start and unbelievably easy.
 Netlify makes the painfully difficult effortlessly simple.

 • Plausible Analytics: I’ve done away with Google Analytics.
 Plausible is privacy-respecting, GDPR compliant, and very affordable.
 Happy to support them.